FFmpeg coverage

 926 *

-927 * @param frame a frame to which the side data should be added
+927 * @param frame the frame to get the plane's buffer from

-928 * @param type type of the added side data
+928 * @param plane index of the data plane of interest in frame->extended_data.

 932 */

-938 * Add a new side data to a frame from an existing AVBufferRef
+936 * Add a new side data to a frame.

-941 * @param type the type of the added side data
+939 * @param type type of the added side data

-945 * @return newly added side data on success, NULL on error.
-On failure
+942 * @return newly added side data on success, NULL on error

 948 /**